 Compare Maury River, South River, or a larger smallmouth route when the Tye is rising, muddy, too hot, or access does not fit.

-Check Virginia freshwater regulations and current WMA access requirements before fishing the Tye River.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Virginia freshwater rules and current WMA access requirements before fishing the Tye River.
 Treat the WMA as the legal public-access spine for this page, and review Virginia fish-consumption advisories if you plan to keep any fish.

 Tye River WMA ridgetop parking